 Recommended is the Grass Cheese day in June when the young ‘grass cheese’ is presented.
 On Grass cheese day the whole city celebrates spring and the new cheese season.
 That day it’s all about cheese, and a giant 150 kg grass cheese is auctioned for charity.
 You can taste, watch, and experience cheese.
 The 2019 Graaskaasdag in on 1st of June.

 Historical Cheese Market

 At Historic Cheese Market, the town shows its ancient cheese making techniques dating back to Roman times.
 You will see cheese carriages (‘kaasbrikken’) and farmers wear typical Rhineland costumes.
 Furthermore you can enjoy traditional tug of war games.
 The historic cheese market is on 31 August 2019.

 The Cow market, in dutch ‘Koeiemart’, is an old tradition that has been going on in Woerden for over 600 years.
 It’s is a festive cow market with cow show, a large market, fair and much more entertainment.
 The cow market at Woerden is at 23 October 2019.

 From Amsterdam Central Station, Woerden is easy to reach by train.
-The trip takes 40 minutes and costs 40 minutes.
-From Utrecht it is only 15 minutes by train to Woerden and a ticket costs 3,60.
+The trip takes 40 minutes.
+From Utrecht it is only 15 minutes by train to Woerden.